 Moray Carshare is a community-based car club.
-There are currently over 130 members of the club, and we share 14 cars and one electric bicycle amongst us.
-The cars are placed at 7 different locations in and around Findhorn, Kinloss and Forres in the IV36 post code area of Morayshire in the north-east of Scotland.
-The carpool is run in a democratic way, like a community interest company, using a methodology called Sociocracy.
+There are currently almost 150 members of the club, and we share 16 cars and one electric bicycle amongst us.
+The cars are placed at 8 different locations in and around Findhorn, Kinloss and Forres in the IV36 post code area of Morayshire in the north-east of Scotland.
+The car club is run in a democratic way, like a community interest company, using a methodology called Sociocracy.

 The aims of our car club are to provide appropriate and affordable transport for its members.
 And to do so in a way that minimises negative impact on the environment.
-The carpool is also an example of how human beings can create a sense of community and fun by sharing resources in a way that benefits all.
+The car club is also a good example of how we can create a sense of community and fun by sharing resources in a way that benefits all.

 Anyone over the age of 25 living in the local area with an appropriate driving license is eligible to join.
 One benefit to members is that they save money compared with buying their own car.
 Other benefits include:

-- reduce green house gas emissions and air pollution by using more eco-friendly vehicles.
+- Reduced green house gas emissions and air pollution by using more eco-friendly vehicles.

-- variety of vehicles: members can pick the car that is most suitable for the trip in question – currently we have 2 electric cars, 7 small (fuel efficient) cars, 3 family cars, 2 7-seater MPVs with a tow hitch and camper van kit, and an electric bicycle.
+- Variety of vehicles: members can pick the car that is most suitable for the trip in question – currently we have 2 electric cars, 7 small (fuel efficient) cars, 4 family cars, 2 MPVs with tow hitches, 1 camper van kit for the MPVs, 1 medium-sized trailer and 1 electric bicycle.

-- the creation of community jobs (3 people are employed to maintain and manage the carpool).
+- The creation of community jobs (3 people are employed to maintain and manage the car club).

-- reduce the number of cars in our local community, and thereby create a safer, more beautiful living environment.
+- A reduced number of cars in our local community, and thereby a safer, more beautiful living environment.